faseem98/JavaScript/README.md

         //body of the function
     }

-- There are three parts in an Arrow Function
+- There are three parts in an Arrow Function,

 1. **Parameters**: Any function may optionally have the parameters.
 2. **Fat arrow notation**: It is the notation for the arrow (=>).